WELCOME OFFER! Get 50% Extra Views On Your First Campaign with VeeFly. Use Promo Code - FIRST50 Get Started

 It’s not just about creating confusing subtitles; it’s more about how the audience understands your content.
 Since YouTube rewards watch time, poorly timed subtitles can leave viewers no reason to keep watching your channel.
 In a niche like Gaming, if they struggle to follow the commentary or understand key moments, they won’t engage with your content, no matter how good the gameplay.

 The reduced engagement from the global audience weakens your competitive advantage.
 Over time, your YouTube channel as a brand fails to build an international audience.
-Missed opportunities, especially with games like NineCraft and Fortnite, lead to fewer sponsorship opportunities and slower growth than quality localisation.
+Missed opportunities, especially with games like NineCraft and Fortnite, lead to fewer sponsorship opportunities and slower growth than quality video game localisation.

 5 Video Game Localisations That YouTubers Can Fix

-Localizing gaming content isn’t just about translating words; it’s about finding the most effective way to tell a story that connects with the audience.
+Video game localisation isn’t just about translating words; it’s about finding the most effective way to tell a story that connects with the audience.
 If you are struggling to communicate with the audience because of localisation, here’s how you can fix it:

 1)Relying Only on Automatic Translation Tools